COVID-19 Student Guide

 - If you are at an outdoor event, with multiple participants, you must wear your face covering.

-The libraries and computer labs on both campuses will be closed for in-person use.
+The libraries and computer labs on both campuses are open for limited in-person use.
 Electronic resources and services are available 24/7 through our website.
 We also have “Chat with a Librarian” available to help with research questions during regular business hours.

 Classes and Learning